GabrielSlima/blog/articles/clean-code-clean-systems.md

         or specific tasks.
     </p>
     <p>
-        Now there is so many different aspects of inversion of control that I can't even imagine that exists, but the most common are plugin lookup implementation, I mean, how plugins are implemented into applications without the application having knowledge of a plugin's internal structure.
+        Now there is so many different aspects of inversion of control that I can't even imagine that exists, but the most common is plugin lookup implementation, I mean, how plugins are implemented into applications without the application having knowledge of a plugin's internal structure.
 Another common aspect of control being inverted is how to wire objects without them having knowledge about each other's internal structure.